 Pea protein is not as complete in amino acids as animal proteins are, and its biological value is not as high.
 That means that your dog will not be able to use all of the protein within peas, so will not achieve the needed protein content for optimum health from the vegetable.

 Healthy Alternative: Skip It

 Yes, veggies are good for your pet, but pea protein is not great as a replacement for healthy named animal protein.
 Avoid dog foods with pea protein high up in the ingredient list, especially within the first 7 dog food ingredients.

 If it's lower than that, it's less likely to make a big difference in the protein makeup of your pet's food and nutrition for healthy growth.

 Animal digest is another non-descript meat source produced by the chemical or enzymatic hydrolysis of clean animal tissue that has not undergone decomposition.
 Animal tissue scraps are one of the ingredients to avoid in dog food.

 Basically, it is a mixed “meat” broth that is heavily processed.
 Used as a flavouring, the meat broth is sprayed onto dog food to cover up unsavoury flavours and make up for a lack of actual meat flavour from, you know, meat.
 According to FDA experts:

 “With respect to flavors, pet foods often contain "digests," which are materials treated with heat,enzymes and/or acids to form concentrated natural flavors.
 Only a small amount of a "chicken digest" is needed to produce a "Chicken Flavored Cat Food," even though no actual chicken is added to the food.”

 Healthy Alternative: Choose Better Quality

-Price is not always an indicator of quality, but the ingredients list doesn't lie – if you know how to read it.
-The first step is checking for these 24 ingredients bad for dogs.
+Price is not always an indicator of quality with dog food, but the dog food ingredients list doesn't lie – if you know how to read it.
+The first step is checking for these 24 dog food ingredients that are bad for dogs.